Carbon-Twelve-C12/supernova/btclib/docs/emissions_framework.md

-# SuperNova Emissions Framework Documentation
+# supernova Emissions Framework Documentation

 ## Overview

-The SuperNova Emissions Framework provides a comprehensive system for measuring, tracking, and reducing the environmental impact of mining operations.
+The supernova Emissions Framework provides a comprehensive system for measuring, tracking, and reducing the environmental impact of mining operations.
 This framework prioritizes the following environmental strategies in order of preference:

 1. **Direct Renewable Energy Usage** - The most preferred strategy is for miners to directly use renewable energy sources.
 2. **Renewable Energy Certificates (RECs)** - When direct renewable energy usage is not possible, RECs are strongly prioritized.